AhmedAzizKhelifi/markdown-vs-latex/README.md

 of  a paragraph.
 ```

-Note: The same in LaTex and Markdown.
+Note: The same in LaTeX and Markdown.
 However, indentation by four or more spaces starts a code block/verbatim text block
 in Markdown.